 Benefits of a Home Energy Audit

-Some of the benefits of a home energy audit include:
+A few of the benefits of a home energy audit include:

 Learning How Efficient Your Home Is

-Making Energy-Efficient Improvements
+Making Energy-Efficient Updates

-Improving Health and Safety
+Enhancing Health and Safety

-Adding to Your Home’s Retail Value
+Raising Your Home’s Retail Value

-Energy-efficient homes are desired by homebuyers.
-You can sell your home much faster or for more money by showing potential buyers that it’s energy efficient.
+Energy-efficient homes are preferred by homebuyers.
+You can sell your home much faster or for more money by demonstrating to potential buyers that it’s energy efficient.

 How to Complete an Energy Audit of Your Home

-• Examine insulation.
+- Examine insulation.
 If your home is older, it could mean your insulation is too.
 If you can see the joists, you likely need more insulation.

 Contact Central Air LLC for a Professional Energy Audit